xlz/rosbeam/README.md

 * Edit `/mnt/config/release/target` to add `- /store/images/overlay.tgz` as the last "layer".
 * Unmount the SD card and put it back.

+### BeamPlus

+BeamPlus has only two external USB ports with no Ethernet port or external SD card.

+* Connect a USB keyboard to BeamPlus
+* Plug in a USB drive with bootable image (Ubuntu LiveCD, Debian installer, etc.)
+* Power on, press F7 to enter boot menu, boot from USB
+* Mount RPD-STORE partition at `/mnt`: `mount /dev/sda2 /mnt`, and access it as above

 ## Running

 * You can connect to Beam with an Ethernet cable.
 The network should be configured as 192.168.68.2/255.255.255.0.
 Beam will be 192.168.68.1.